minio/docs-k8s/source/tutorials/transport-layer-security.rst

 The Operator also supports specifying Certificate Authorities (CA) used by the MinIO Tenant for validating the x.509 certificates of external services.

-See the :minio-git:`Operator Example on Tenants with Custom Certificates
-<operator/blob/master/examples/tenant-with-custom-ca-certs.yaml>` for an
-example Tenant specification object that implements custom certificates.
+You can specify custom TLS certificates while deploying a tenant using the :ref:`MinIO Operator Console <deploy-minio-tenant>`.

-The following table lists a subset of MinIO Tenant object specification fields for specifying user-generated x.509 certificates or Certificate Authorities (CA):
+For users deploying MinIO Tenants using YAML object specifications, the following table lists a subset of MinIO Tenant object specification fields for specifying user-generated x.509 certificates or Certificate Authorities (CA):